meanbee/magecert/basics.md

 </config>
 ```

-This requires specifying the area of the event listened to (`frontend`, `adminhtml` or `global`), the event being listened to, the observer identifier (unique name), the observer object type (e.g. singleton model), the class used and the method to call.
+This requires specifying the `area` of the event listened to (`frontend`, `adminhtml` or `global`), the `event` being listened to, the `observer identifier` (unique name), the observer object `type` (e.g. singleton model), the `class` used and the `method` to call.

 <h3 id="automatic-events">Function and use of automatically available events</h3>

 Magento dispatches a number of events automatically that can be observed, e.g. `*_save_before` and `*_load_after`.

-This provides us with the ability to modify models before saved to the database and also modifying a model after it's reloaded data from the database.
+This provides us with the ability to modify models at the point before they are saved to the database or to modify a model immediately after its data has been retrieved from the database.

 <h3 id="cron-jobs">Cron Jobs</h3>